Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 ## Introducing Generalization Using Reset Parameters

 To enable variations in the environments, we implemented `Reset Parameters`.
-We also specify a range of default values for each `Reset Parameter` and sample these parameters during training.
+We also specify a range of values for each `Reset Parameter` and sample these parameters during training.
 In the 3D ball environment example displayed in the figure above, the reset parameters are `gravity`, `ball_mass` and `ball_scale`.

 ## How to Enable Generalization Using Reset Parameters

-For generalization training, we need to provide a way to modify the environment by supplying a set of reset parameters, and vary them over time.
+We need to provide a way to modify the environment by supplying a set of `Reset Parameters`, and vary them over time.
 This provision can be done either deterministically or randomly.

 This is done by assigning each reset parameter a sampler, which samples a reset parameter value (such as a uniform sampler).
-If a sampler isn't provided for a reset parameter, the parameter maintains the default value throughout the training procedure, remaining unchanged.
-The samplers for all the reset parameters are handled by a **Sampler Manager**, which also handles the generation of new values for the reset parameters when needed.
+If a sampler isn't provided for a `Reset Parameter`, the parameter maintains the default value throughout the training procedure, remaining unchanged.
+The samplers for all the `Reset Parameters` are handled by a **Sampler Manager**, which also handles the generation of new values for the reset parameters when needed.

-To setup the Sampler Manager, we setup a YAML file that specifies how we wish to generate new samples.
-In this file, we specify the samplers and the `resampling-interval` (number of simulation steps after which reset parameters are resampled).
+To setup the Sampler Manager, we create a YAML file that specifies how we wish to generate new samples for each `Reset Parameters`.
+In this file, we specify the samplers and the `resampling-interval` (the number of simulation steps after which reset parameters are resampled).
 Below is an example of a sampler file for the 3D ball environment.

 ```yaml